xx1231580/BudgetTracker/resources/design-document.md

 _This is where we work backwards from the customer and define what our customers would like to do (and why).
 You may also include use cases for yourselves (as developers), or for the organization providing the product to customers._

 U1.
-As a user, I would like to be able to know how much money I have to spend at the end of the month
+As a user, I would like to be able to know how much money I have to spend at the end of the month, so that I do not overspend.

 U2.
-As a user, I would like to be able to add a monthly/yearly expense to deduct from my spending income
+As a user, I would like to be able to add a monthly/yearly expense to deduct from my spending income, so I know how much I have to spend.

 U3.
-As a user, I would like to be able to edit/delete an expense to represent my current budget
+As a user, I would like to be able to edit/delete an expense to represent my current budget, so that my budget is correct.

 U4.
-As a user, I would like to be able to create a budget
+As a user, I would like to be able to create a budget, so that I can complete my financial goals

 U5.
-As a user, I would like to be able to edit/delete a budget
+As a user, I would like to be able to edit/delete a budget, so that it reflects my ideal budget.

 U6.
-As a user, I would like to be able to create and manage multiple budgets
+As a user, I would like to be able to create and manage multiple budgets, so I can budget for multiple things over time.

 ## 4. Project Scope